learn-co-curriculum/programming-univbasics-3-methods-on-rubys-built-in-objects/README.md

 This.
 Is.
 So.
 Cool.

 In time, you'll learn to create objects of your own, things that represent `Student`s or `PayrollRecord`s.
-This is known as Object Oriented Programming.
+This is known as Object-Oriented Programming.
 This is a vast topic that will take many lessons and a lot of practice to learn.
 Our point here is to show you how to interact with the default objects Ruby provides.
 But don't worry, you'll _definitely_ learn to teach the objects of your world to tell you about themselves soon enough.

-## Define Object Oriented Programming
+## Define Object-Oriented Programming

-Bundling code into little objects like this that are "smart" is "Object- Oriented Programming (OOP)."
+Bundling code into little objects like this that are "smart" is "Object-Oriented Programming (OOP)."
 OOP is a huge topic that will take a lot of practice to master.
 However, for the moment we merely want to show you how to use the objects that Ruby provides to help you do work.

 ## Define Instance

-Sometimes programmers call "objects" instances because they are instances of a class. `3.14` is an instance of the `Float` class. `"hi"` is an instance of the` String` class.
+Sometimes programmers call "objects" instances because they are instances of a class. `3.14` is an instance of the `Float` class. `"hi"` is an instance of the `String` class.

 ## Define Class